Skip to main content

 We have made every effort to ensure that our website complies with the accessibility guidelines set out by the Government Digital Service.
 We have used the Web Content Accessibility Guidelines (WCAG) 2.1 as the basis for our accessibility work.

 We have carried out an accessibility audit of our website and identified any areas where we need to make improvements to ensure that we are fully compliant with the guidelines.
-We are committed to ensuring that our website is fully compliant with the WCAG 2.1 guidelines and will continue to work to improve the accessibility of our website.
+We are committed to ensuring that our website is fully compliant with the WCAG 2.1 guidelines and will continue to work to improve the

 Feedback and contact information